 \section{The Trace Idea Review}

-We follow the sign conventions of Wald~\cite{wald} and, analogous to the Einstein field equations, we assume geometry is proportional to matter in a way that the gravitational field equations are $G^{(\rm gravi.)}_{\alpha\beta}=\kappa^2\, T_{\alpha\beta}/2$, where the gravitational tensor, $G^{(\rm gravi.)}_{\alpha\beta}$, represents geometry, $\kappa^2\equiv 16\pi G/c^4$ is the constant of the proportionality and the lower case Greek indices run from zero to $D-1$ in a $D$--dimensional space--time.
+We follow the sign conventions of Wald~\cite{wald} and, analogous to the Einstein field equations, we assume that the geometry is proportional to the matter in a way that the gravitational field equations should be $G^{(\rm gravi.)}_{\alpha\beta}=\kappa^2\, T_{\alpha\beta}/2$, where the gravitational tensor, $G^{(\rm gravi.)}_{\alpha\beta}$, represents the geometry, $\kappa^2\equiv 16\pi G/c^4$ is the constant of the proportionality and the lower case Greek indices run from zero to $D-1$ in a $D$--dimensional space--time.
 Actually, the gravitational tensor is the Euler--Lagrange expression given in the process of the metric variation of the action, $\int L^{(\rm gravi.)}\sqrt{-g}\, d^D\!x$, i.e.

 Also, analogous to the Einstein tensor, we demand

 with the trace relation between its two parts, exactly the same as the one yields between the Ricci tensor and the Ricci scalar.